 Here are the results from Google DevTools Performance tab.

-I've executed 17 re-renders and calculated avarage rendering time for each components list.
+I've calculated average rendering time from 17 full page re-renders.
 Non of this re-renders was an initial render.
-Numbers from perfomance tab looks as follows (lower number is better):
+Numbers from performance tab looks as follows (lower number is better).

 - 17 ms RegularArrow